Reaction and response

 Mahmood was on campus during the summer of 2010, and at the time was a nursing student.

-She now works in public relations for Kurdistan Save the Children, a local branch in Kurdistan of the national charity Save the Children.
+She now works in public relations for Kurdistan Save the Children.

 As a result of the travel ban, Mahmood cannot come back to the United States, something she had been planning.